 - develop and apply their analytic, problem-solving, design, and computational thinking skills

 - understand how changes in technology affect safety, including new ways to protect their online privacy and identity, and how to report a range of concerns

-At Key Stage 5 the computer science and IT curricula teaches all students to develop:
+At Key Stage 5 the Computer Science and IT curricula teach all students to develop: